albarron/albarron.github.io/content/teaching/natural-language-processing/index.md

 ### 14. A brief intro to LLMs + Closing Remaks

+This section was not covered during the lesson and was left for furher studying

-- 16/12/24 [CLIC-it 2023 tutorial](https://github.com/crux82/CLiC-it_2023_tutorial) (we will pay a visit to the cool materials from D. Croce and C.D.
+- [CLIC-it 2023 tutorial](https://github.com/crux82/CLiC-it_2023_tutorial) (we will pay a visit to the cool materials from D. Croce and C.D.
 Hromei)

 ### FIN